quaderno/quaderno-edd/readme.txt

 * Move placeholders to descriptions
 * Fix: use payment date on invoices
 * Fix: problem with edd_get_payment
+* Fix: credit notes for recurring payments are not issued
+* New: Edit VAT numbers

 = 1.11 =
 * New: Compatibility with EDD 2.7